slgevens/terraform-intro/README.md

-# This repo will be used for terraform intro
+# This repo will be used for terraform intro interview tests

 ## Exercice using `AWS` + `Terraform`